Microsoft 365 Security Review for UK SMEs: The First 10 Checks

 - Check whether legacy authentication is blocked.

-- Check device enrollment and confirm compliance policies are actually being used to gate access where intended.
+- Check device enrolment and confirm compliance policies are actually used to gate access where intended.

 - Review mailbox forwarding and high-risk mail flow changes.